-- 9591 Notebook and poster or notebook and display on outdoor survival 1st year members - 9592 Notebook and poster or notebook and display on outdoor expedition.
-To include report and photos of trip 2nd and 3rd year members - 9593 Notebook and poster or notebook and display on specialized aspect of Challenge
+- 9591 Notebook and poster or notebook and display on outdoor survival - 9592 Notebook and poster or notebook and display on outdoor expedition. - 9593 Notebook and poster or notebook and display on specialized aspect of Challenge

 DEPT. 73 - SEC.
 73 - Cultural Heritage - Folk patterns